Keemun loose leaf tea. See Hao Ya A & B, Mao Feng & Jhin Hao.

-Elegant Keemun teas (spelled Qimen in the East) are produced in four areas of China’s Anhui Province near Huang Shan city.
+Elegant Keemun teas (Anglicised from Qimen County) are produced in four areas of China’s Anhui Province near Huang Shan city.
 It has a temperate climate and plenty of rainfall.
-In fact its swirling mists high in the mountains creates a unique and spectacular growing environment.
+In fact, its swirling mists high in the mountains creates a unique and spectacular growing environment.
 The highest grade teas are picked in the spring.
 In order of picking these are Hoa Ya A and then Hoa Ya B. They have a small neat leaf giving a rich, full-bodied, slightly sweet flavour.
 Mao Feng has a slightly larger leaf to produce a richer flavour.
 Generally brew for five minutes.

 TEA INSIGHT: China Keemun.
 Type: kung fu black tea (made with great skill).
 Known as: The Burgundy of Teas.
 Most famous example: Mao Feng.
 Other examples Hoa Ya A & B. Leaf: Small, elegantly twisted by hand.
 Character: Biscuity, winey, medium bodied.
 Aroma: Delicate, orchid notes.
 From: Anhui Province, China.
 Making: Best drunk without milk.